LucasRamos7/LucasRamos7/README.md

 #### I am a Python developer
 I'm a Civil Engineer who, after graduating, is aiming to migrate towards software and web development.

-I'm studying Python applications in Data Science, while aiming to dive into Django, ReactJS and  NodeJS for web development down the road.
+I'm studying Django REST Framework and aiming to tackle NodeJS and PHP next!

 Skills: Python / C++ / HTML / CSS / Javascript

-- 🔭 I’m currently working on a REST API for managing one's personal budget
+- 🔭 I’m currently working on a REST API for managing one's personal budget using Django REST Framework
-- 🌱 I’m currently learning Python / HTML / CSS
+- 🌱 I’m currently learning Python (Django)
 - 👯 I’m looking to collaborate on Software / web applications
 - 🤔 I’m looking for help with new ideas to tackle as practice
 - 📫 How to reach me: lucassouzaramos@poli.ufrj.br